 The key to making your studio apartment look spacious

-We city dwellers are familiar with the challenges of small space living.
-So how do you make your cramped studio feel like home?
+We city dwellers are familiar with the challenges of small-space living.
+So how do you make your cramped studio apartment feel like home?
 This insurmountable barrier can be resolved with a creative approach to layout, smart decorating ideas, and clean storage.
-You don’t have to sacrifice style, here are some conscious ideas that can help you declutter, reorganize and give your apartment that perfect ‘urban chic’ look.
+You don’t have to sacrifice style, here are some ideas that can help you declutter, reorganize, and give your apartment that perfect ‘urban chic’ look.